-The daily allowance rates are subject to periodic review.
+58. The daily allowance rates are subject to periodic review.

-The following give entitlement to daily allowances:
+59. The following give entitlement to daily allowances:

-- rest days granted by the Commission under the rules on tiring journeys (see Section 3.4(2)); - days spent at the place of mission between meetings, where justified by the requirements of the mission and where cost-effective.
+days spent at the place of mission between meetings, where justified by the requirements of the mission and where cost-effective.

-4.2.Expenses covered
+Expenses covered

-The daily subsistence allowance is paid as a flat-rate amount and covers breakfast and the two main meals, and any other personal daily expenses, including local transport.

-Any other expenses incurred in the interests of the service (e.g. photocopies, telephone calls, Internet, costs of exchange transactions, inter-city travel, etc.) will be reimbursed on the basis of a decision signed by the authorising officer and accompanied by the relevant supporting documents.
+- 60. The daily subsistence allowance is paid as a flat-rate amount and covers breakfast and the two main meals, and any other personal daily expenses, including local transport. - 61.
+Any other expenses incurred in the interests of the service (e.g. photocopies, telephone calls, Internet, costs of exchange transactions, inter-city travel, etc.) or in the event of force majeure or delays will be reimbursed on the basis of a decision signed by the authorising officer and accompanied by the relevant supporting documents.

-4.2.
 Long-stay missions

-A mission lasting more than four consecutive weeks in the same place is regarded as a long-stay mission.
+62.A mission lasting more than four consecutive weeks in the same place is regarded as a long-stay mission.
 For such missions, daily ceiling amount and maximum hotel prices may be reduced by one quarter on the prior decision of the authorising officer.